Tennessee Travel Guide 2026: Music, Mountains, and Southern Culture

 Dollywood and East Tennessee

 Dollywood, Dolly Parton’s theme park in Pigeon Forge near the Smoky Mountains entrance, is consistently ranked among the top theme parks in the United States for ride quality and overall experience — a remarkable achievement for a park that maintains genuine Appalachian cultural programming alongside world-class roller coasters.
-The Lightning Rod (the world’s fastest launched wooden coaster) and the Wild Eagle (a wing coaster with mountain views) are among the park’s flagship attractions.
+The Lightning Rod (a high-speed wooden coaster) and the Wild Eagle (a wing coaster with mountain views) are among the park’s flagship attractions.
 The surrounding Gatlinburg and Pigeon Forge resort strip is heavy with tourist infrastructure, but access to the national park and the surrounding mountains provides the genuine Appalachian experience a short distance from the commercial zone.

 Practical Information